JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 }
 ```

 Here, you call Kotlin classes directly from Objective-C code.
-A Kotlin `object` has the class method function `object`,
+A Kotlin `object` uses the `<object name>.shared` class
-which allows you to get the object's only instance and call `Object` methods on it.
+property, which allows you to get the object's only instance and call `Object` methods on it.

 The widespread pattern is used to create an instance of the `Clazz` class.
 You call the `[[ DemoClazz alloc] init]` on
 Objective-C. You can also use `[DemoClazz new]` for constructors without parameters.

-Global declarations from the Kotlin sources are scoped under the `DemoHelloKt` class in Objective-C.
+Global declarations from the Kotlin sources are scoped under the `DemoLibKt` class in Objective-C.
 All methods are turned into class methods of that class.

-The `strings` function is turned into `DemoHelloKt.stringsStr` function in Objective-C, so you can pass `NSString`
+The `strings` function is turned into `DemoLibKt.stringsStr` function in Objective-C, so you can pass `NSString`
 directly to it.
 The return is visible as `NSString` too.

 ## Use code from Swift